Twitter for Business – The Basics

 Twitter Is Where You Should Be

-Twitter you get access to the relevant conversations that are happening and gives you the possibility to jump in at any time.
+Using Twitter you get access to the relevant conversations that are happening and gives you the possibility to jump in at any time.
 You can drive engagement with your promotional activities, interact with people outside of your personal network and discover new opportunities.
 Hence, start using Twitter to join and start discussions with influencers and industry experts will raise your profile and build valuable connections.

 Twitter is great for increasing brand awareness and overall social buzz by regularly communicating with your followers and attracting new ones.
 Extend your reach even further with Twitter Ads, a targeted approach for those looking to maximize the audience they reach.
 There’s even an integrated customer service model that lets you respond quickly to your users!
 In turn, this will help you develop a good reputation and strong relationships with customers, wherever they might be.